cloudmesh-community/hid-sp18-414/tutorial/EthereumFullNode.md

 Introduction
 ------------

 This tutorial is a step by step guide to setting up a Ethereum Node on the operating system of your choice(Windows or Linux).
-Once a full node is setup, you will have the ability to create/manage accounts, transfer Ethereum and mine Ethereum.
 This tutorial will leverage Geth, which is a command line interface used to run a full ethereum node, which was developed in Go.

 Documentation
 -------------